You'll Like The 2009 Chevrolet Colorado If...

-Some may find the Colorado too narrow and, with the Crew Cab model, short on rear-seat legroom.
-Also, the Colorado's optional 3.7-liter in-line five-cylinder engine does not offer as much torque as the V6 engines from Toyota and Nissan.
+Some may find the 2009 Chevrolet Colorado too narrow and, with the Crew Cab model, short on rear-seat legroom.
+Also, the Colorado's optional 3.7-liter in-line five-cylinder engine does not offer as much torque as the V6 engines from Toyota and Nissan, while the V8 option tends to be a bit too fuel thirsty.

 The Colorado definitely has the look that says "Chevy."
 Bulging fender flares and bright alloy wheels punctuate tall slab sides.
 Regular Cab models ride on a 111.3-inch wheelbase while Extended and Crew Cab models are on a 126.0-inch wheelbase.
 The bed length for the Regular and Extended Cab models is roughly six feet, while that for the Crew Cab model is about five feet.
 Both beds feature tall sidewalls, for deeper storage, which give the Colorado best-in-class cargo volume.
 The Colorado has a clever tailgate that can be opened flat or set at a 55-degree angle, effectively placing the top of the gate in line with the tops of the rear wheel wells, which makes it easy to load and carry, for example, large, flat panels.

 The Colorado's greatest strengths can be found in its chassis and powertrains.
-The newest body-on-frame chassis is much more rigid than previous Chevrolet compact pickups and you can feel it in the way the Colorado handles off-road and in the corners.
+The body-on-frame chassis provides a rigid platform helping eliminate rattles and shake.
+You can feel it in the way the Colorado handles off-road and in the corners.
 Even over washboard roads, the Colorado exhibited no sign of dash-rattling or squeaks.
 Chevrolet has also created a number of performance and off-road packages that enhance the Colorado's rugged image.
 Surprisingly, for such a small truck, the Colorado has a rather wide turning circle.
 The standard in-line four-cylinder is fairly potent for such a small engine.
 When ordered with the manual transmission, it also offers exceptionally good fuel economy.

-The Manufacturer's Suggested Retail Price (MSRP) for the Colorado ranges from just over $16,000 for a LS Regular Cab to about $22,000 for a Crew Cab LT.
-A fully-loaded LT Crew Cab with four-wheel drive tops out just over $31,000, while the base Regular cab model can be loaded with options and still remain below $20,000.
+The Manufacturer's Suggested Retail Price (MSRP) for the 2009 Chevrolet Colorado ranges from just over $17,000 for a LS Regular Cab to about $24,000 for a Crew Cab LT.
+A fully-loaded LT Crew Cab with four-wheel drive tops out at over $32,000, while the base Regular cab model can be loaded with options and still remain below $21,000.
 To help make your best deal, be sure to check the Fair Purchase Price.
 It shows the typical transaction price the Colorado is selling for in your area, a valuable piece of information when negotiating.
 As for resale potential, the Colorado falls far short of the values held by the Toyota Tacoma and Nissan Frontier.
 Kelley Blue Book expects the Colorado to retain less-than-average residual values.
 However, the Colorado matches, and in some cases exceeds, the projected residual values of the Ford Ranger.

-The Colorado LS features a five-speed manual transmission, 2.9-liter four-cylinder engine, air conditioning, cruise control, anti-lock brakes (ABS), tilt steering wheel, dual outside mirrors, automatic headlamps, color-keyed carpeting, AM/FM stereo, tachometer and forward-facing jump seats in the Extended Cab.
-The LT trim adds chrome front and rear bumpers, Deluxe Cloth upholstery, CD player, leather-wrapped steering wheel and some trim items.
+The Colorado LS features a five-speed manual transmission, 2.9-liter four-cylinder engine, air conditioning, cruise control, anti-lock brakes (ABS), stability control, tilt steering wheel, dual outside mirrors, automatic headlamps, carpeting, AM/FM stereo, XM Satellite Radio,, tachometer and forward-facing jump seats in the Extended Cab.
+The LT trim adds chrome front and rear bumpers, Deluxe Cloth upholstery, CD player and leather-wrapped steering wheel.
 To that the Z71 adds the Z71 off-road suspension, auto-dimming mirror, rear sliding window and the 3.7-liter five-cylinder engine.

-Options include four-wheel drive, four-speed automatic transmission, power windows, power door locks, power mirrors, heated leather seats, automatic locking rear differential, tow package, six-disc CD changer, XM Satellite Radio, side-impact airbags, traction control, Z71 off-road package and a Sun and Sound package that adds a six-disc CD changer and power sunroof.
+Options include four-wheel drive, four-speed automatic transmission, power windows, power door locks, power mirrors, heated leather seats, automatic locking rear differential, tow package, 16, 17 and 18-inch wheel options, six-disc CD changer, side-curtain airbags, traction control, Z71 off-road package, the ZQ8 performance package (18-inch wheels, sport suspension and 5.3-liter V8 engine) and a Sun and Sound package that adds a six-disc CD changer and power sunroof.

 The Colorado's rear tailgate can be set at a 55-degree angle so that items can rest flat on the tops of the wheel wells and align with the tailgate.